liferay/liferay-central-test-2/modules/sdk/gradle-plugins-soy/README.markdown

 ### ReplaceSoyTranslationTask

-Purpose of this type of task is to find all the `goog.getMsg` definitions in one or more file and replace them with a custom function call.
+The `ReplaceSoyTranslationTask` task type finds all the `goog.getMsg` definitions in the project's files and replaces them with a custom function call.

 ```javascript
 var MSG_EXTERNAL_123 = goog.getMsg('welcome-to-{$releaseInfo}', { 'releaseInfo': opt_data.releaseInfo });